KingHacker9000/envision/README.md

 # Natural Disaster Visualization Project 🚀

 Welcome to the **Natural Disaster Visualization Project**!
 This project aims to create an interactive web-based visualization tool that allows users to simulate the effects of flooding in their towns and neighborhoods.
-The primary goal is to raise awareness about climate change and its impact while supporting a fundraising effort of $500,000 CAD for further research and climate mitigation strategies.
+The primary goal is to raise awareness about climate change and its impact and for further research and climate mitigation strategies.

 ## Table of Contents 📚